Working with Minors

 A Coogan account is a type of protected savings account that is set up for child performers by their legal parents or guardians.
 Its main purpose is to protect a portion of the child's earnings until they become adults.

 The parent or guardian of the minor must supply proof of a Coogan account in their minor’s name to receive payment for any work that their minor performs in the entertainment industry.
-15% of the minor’s gross wages must be withheld by the employer and deposited into the Coogan account within 15 days of employment to be held in trust until the minor is 18.
+Certain states, including California, require employers to withhold and deposit 15% of the minor’s gross earnings into the Coogan account within 15 days of employment, to be held in trust until the minor is 18.
 The parent must supply the routing and account numbers for the Coogan account to the employer.
 These wages are taxed.

-The entertainment industry is defined in state regulations as
+The entertainment industry is defined in California state regulations as

 “… any organization, or individual, using the services of any minor in: motion pictures of any type (film, videotape, etc.), by any medium (theater, television, videocassette, etc.); photography; recording; modeling; theatrical productions; publicity; rodeos; circuses; musical performances; and any other performances where minors perform to entertain the public.”